Russian launches to space from US, 1st time in 20 years

 Kakina is only the fifth Russian woman to rocket off the planet.
 She said she was surprised to be selected for the seat swap after encountering “many tests and obstacles” during her decade of training.
 “But I did it.
 I’m lucky maybe.
 I’m strong,” she said.

-Mann is a member of the Wailacki of the Round Valley Indian Tribes in California, and taking up her mother’s dream catcher, a small traditional webbed hoop believed to offer protection.
+Mann, a member of the Wailacki of the Round Valley Indian Tribes in California, took along her mother’s dream catcher, a small traditional webbed hoop believed to offer protection.
 Retired NASA astronaut John Herrington of the Chickasaw Nation became the first Native American in space in 2002.

 “I am very proud to represent Native Americans and my heritage,” Mann said before the flight, adding that everyone on her crew has a unique background.
 “It’s important to celebrate our diversity and also realize how important it is when we collaborate and unite, the incredible accomplishments that we can have.”